nayeonkim93/PRS_tutorial_PENN/tutorial.md

 The data we are going to use are already preprocessed or downloaded.

-Make sure your server has Python built-in, or you could use conda environment.
-Upload the PRS file to your
+Make sure Python and PLINK are installed on your server or local machine, either system-wide or within a Conda environment.
+Upload the PRS file to your working directory and unzip it before proceeding.

-### 1. Navigate to the 3_PRS folder and create a new directory called result to store outputs from the practice session
+### 1. Navigate to the PRS folder and create a new directory called result to store outputs from the practice session
 ```
 cd PRS
 ```